smallk/smallk/sphinx/source/pages_documentation_installation.rst

 		Thread model: posix
 		InstalledDir: /Library/Developer/CommandLineTools/usr/bin

-The latest version of the GNU compiler at the time of writing is g++-7 (gcc 7.1.0), which is provided by the ‘gcc’ homebrew package.
+The latest version of the GNU compiler at the time of writing is g++-7 (gcc 7.1.0), which is provided by the ``gcc`` homebrew package.
 In addition to the gcc package, homebrew also provides a gcc49 package from the homebrew/versions tap.
 If this alternative gcc49 package is installed on your system it will prevent homebrew from symlinking the gcc package correctly.
 We recommend uninstalling the gcc49 versioned package and just using the gcc package instead.
 The Fortran compiler provided with the gcc package will also be configured to properly build numpy, which is required for the python interface to SmallK.

 If you need to uninstall the gcc49 package, run the following commands::